berryp/http-mock/README.md

 ### status

-The status code of the response.
+The HTTP status code of the response.